-This section contains the OWP work elements.
+This section comprises the OWP work elements.
 A work element represents specific work or project or purpose and includes products and tasks.
 Following the work elements is a summary of the responsible agencies and funding required to perform the work necessary to complete the overall work program.
 If it becomes necessary during the planning process to modify, eliminate, or add to any task or element, including personnel costs and scheduling, the program may be modified and amended by mutual agreement between the ICLTC and Caltrans.

-A primary objective of this OWP is to update the RTP and to implement the goals and objectives set forth in the RTP; which establishes the direction and framework necessary for the continued operation of the ICLTC.
+The primary objective of this OWP is to implement the goals and objectives set forth in the RTP, which establishes the direction and framework necessary for the continued operation of the ICLTC.
+The Work elements, tasks and products identified in this OWP are intended to address the specific surface transportation issues identified in the RTP and attempt to tackle challenges within the region.

-In consideration of the foregoing priorities, the 2024/2025 OWP includes the following work elements:
+In consideration of the foregoing priorities, the 2025/2026 OWP includes the following work elements: